palaa159/Docs/3rd Party Software/01-Matlab.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/Matlab/eeglab_gui.jpg?raw=true" width="70%">

-#### Loading OpenBCI datasets in EEGLAB
+#### Preparing OpenBCI Datasets for EEGLAB Use
-EEGLAB can be used for the analysis and visualization of EEG datasets recorded using OpenBCI hardware and software.
-EEGLAB can work with a variety of different file types, including those that are exported from the OpenBCI GUI.

-In the case of OpenBCI Processing's txt data, the matrix is imported in the opposite orientation than what EEGLAB needs, so to transpose the data before importing in EEGLAB, perform a simple matrix transposition:
+OpenBCI saves data in the opposite orientation from what EEGLAB needs.
+So, after importing your OpenBCI data to MATLAB as described above, perform a simple matrix transposition:
 ```
 eeg_data = eeg_data'
 ```
+Your data matrix is now ready to use with EEGLAB.

+#### Using EEGLAB

 If EEGLAB isn't already running, enter "eeglab" into the Matlab command line to start the program.
 Import your matrix into EEGLAB using the EEGLAB GUI: File -> Import Data -> Using EEGLAB functions and plugins -> From ASCII/float file or Matlab array

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/Matlab/eeglab_dataimport.png?raw=true" width="80%">